The iOS 15 beta requires a large download and it could take a long time to install the software on your iPhone.

 You should be able to get iOS 15 up and running on your device in about 10-15 minutes.
 It took around 10 minutes to install the beta on an iPhone 7.

 If this is your first time installing iOS beta software, it could take longer.
-It’s worth noting that the public iOS 15 beta will be easier to install.
+It’s worth noting that the public iOS 15 beta is a bit easier to install.

-Once you become an Apple developer, you can find the iOS 15 beta firmware waiting for you in the “Software Update” section of your Settings app.
+Once you join the beta program, you can find the iOS 15 beta firmware waiting for you in the “Software Update” section of your Settings app.

 After you download it, you’ll want to tap install and it will automatically start installing on your iPhone, provided you’ve cleared out enough space for the installation.